cybertec-postgresql/pgwatch/docs/preparing_databases.md

     -   On RedHat / Centos: `yum install -y postgresqlXY-contrib`
     -   On Debian / Ubuntu: `apt install postgresql-contrib`

-2. Add *pg_stat_statements* to your server config (postgresql.conf) and
+1. Add `pg_stat_statements` to your server config (postgresql.conf) and
     restart the server.

         shared_preload_libraries = 'pg_stat_statements'
         track_io_timing = on

-3. After restarting activate the extension in the monitored DB.
+1. After restarting activate the extension in the monitored DB.
 Assumes Postgres superuser.

         psql -c "CREATE EXTENSION IF NOT EXISTS pg_stat_statements"

-# Rolling out helper functions {#helper_functions}
+## Rolling out helper functions

-Helper functions in pgwatch3 context are standard Postgres stored procedures, running under *SECURITY DEFINER* privileges.
+Helper functions in pgwatch3 context are standard Postgres stored procedures, running under `SECURITY DEFINER` privileges.
 Via such wrapper functions one can do **controlled privilege escalation** - i.e. to give access to protected Postgres metrics (like active session details, "per query" statistics) or even OS-level metrics, to normal